j0sephh123/sidebar/docs/README.md

 - _Why are you using Vuepress, don't you claim to be a React developer ?_
 Yes, but I like Vuepress more than Gatsby.
 I'm open to suggestions for a better library to do this in React and I will definitely try it.

-- _Anyway, I want to see something after all ?_
-[This](https://github.com/j0sephh123/Shop) is from May 2018.
-The end __result__ is in its README.
-I guess, I didn't follow on the promises made back then.

-- _What a piece of $@#%...
-And you claim to be a React developer ?_
-Well, I am..
-I never said I'm a good one, though..

-- _Is this all you got ?_
-`ctrl + f` How does someone then assess your coding skills